samsuh/2025-learnings/README.md

 12/15 - heading to jeju for most of the week to see parents for the holidays 12/15 - bought a dj controller. haha. i think i got a good deal. ddj-sx2 with case and cables and stuff for 470k krw (~$315). about the same price as a used flx4, older but more features and ports.

+12/16 - signed up for a dj course